jjvanzon/Circular-Language-Spec/spec/black-boxes/public-and-private-connectors-connections-and-assignments.md

 ![](images/2.%20Public%20&%20Private%20Connectors,%20Connections%20&%20Assignments.074.png)

 The notation for access controlling system commands is not final yet.
-But because an access connector should be a depiction of a potential connection, the access connector for the __Execute__ aspect might eventually have to look as follows:
+But because an access connector should be a depiction of a potential connection, the access connector for the __Execute__ aspect might eventually might look as follows:

 ![](images/2.%20Public%20&%20Private%20Connectors,%20Connections%20&%20Assignments.075.png)